 While extinction of animal species is part of the natural process of evolution, the expansion of the human species has led to significant increases in the extinction rate.
 Because humans share ecosystems with endangered species, our quality of life and our survival is linked to them.
 Habitat destruction, climate change, resource depletion and other factors have increased the extinction rate by a factor of 1,000, putting substantial pressure on thousands of the most vulnerable creatures on the planet.

 One example of how the depletion of a species affected humans is what occurred after the American bison nearly vanished in the 19th century.
-Originally, the bison was a common animal on the central plains, and the Native Americans of the region depended on the animal for food, leather, fur and many other goods vital to a nomadic lifestyle.
+Originally, the bison was a common animal on the central plains, with an estimated population of 15 million, and the Native Americans of the region depended on the animal for food, leather, fur and many other goods vital to a nomadic lifestyle.
 By 1890, however, there were only a few thousand bison left in America.
 Tribal hunters were able to kill more of the animals with the aid of firearms, and in some cases the United States government encouraged the widespread slaughter of bison herds.
 The vanishing species forced tribes dependent on the animal to move to new lands in search of food, and eventually those tribes could no longer support themselves and had to deal with the United States government for survival.

 Bees and Pollination

 Animal extinctions may also rob humans of valuable medical advancements.
 Many different species have unique bodily processes that can offer insight into curing human disease.
-The toxins produced by dart-poison frogs in the rainforest, for example, have yielded invaluable information about how alkaloid compounds behave in living organisms.
+The toxins produced by dart-poison frogs in the rain forest, for example, have yielded invaluable information about how alkaloid compounds behave in living organisms.
 Scientists also study bears for clues about how they recycle blood toxins during hibernation to find potential solutions to kidney disorders.
 Each species that vanishes may hold the key to any number of medical breakthroughs, and the loss of these resources could prove a terrible blow to humans.